Azure/Avere/docs/legacy/hpc-cache-preview/preview-prereqs.md

   Hosting clients in the same subnet increases the chance of an IP address conflict with the cache.
 If the cache has a failover, it might lose an IP address at the same time a client asset in the subnet attempts to bind one.
 If the client asset receives the IP address that the cache expects, there is a conflict that can delay cache operation.
 That conflict is avoided if you isolate the cache service in its own subnet.

-* **DNS** - The virtual network must use the default DNS server configuration.
+* **DNS** - The virtual network needs access to the Azure default DNS server.

+  If you use another DNS server (for example, to resolve hostnames for on-premises storage or to provide round-robin load balancing to the cache mount points), you must set up forwarding so that the cache can resolve Azure service endpoints.

+  Read more about DNS forwarding in [Name resolution for resources in Azure virtual networks](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances).

-  The Azure HPC Cache requires the default Azure DNS server configuration for name resolution.
-Make sure the virtual network is configured as shown below:
+  If you do not set up your own DNS server, use the default Azure DNS server configuration as shown below:

   ![screenshot of virtual network DNS configuration with "default (Azure-provided)" selected under "Servers"](default-dns.png)